UA120

 UA120 was a family of American solid rocket boosters, manufactured by the Chemical Systems Division of United Aircraft (later United Technologies Corporation).
+They were used as strap-on boosters for the Titan rocket family.
 Several variants existed, with a varying number of segments.

 Design

 All versions of UA120 shared a common design, with the only significant differentiating factor being the length of the motor.
 It was a segmented design, with between five and seven motor segments possible.
-A solid propellant, polybutadiene acrylonitrile (PBAN), was used as fuel.
+A solid propellant used was a ammonium perchlorate composite propellant with polybutadiene acrylonitrile (PBAN) binder.
 The stage had an external diameter of 120 inches.

 Attitude control in flight was provided by means of a liquid injection thrust vector control (LITVC) system, with an external nacelle containing nitrogen tetroxide attached to the side of each booster.
 Solid fueled separation rockets, used to jettison the spent boosters, were affixed at the top and bottom of the stage.

-Thrust-termination capability, necessary for manned rockets such as the Space Shuttle or Manned Orbiting Laboratory, was to be provided by two pyrotechnically triggered ports on the forward closure, which when opened would allow for the non-propulsive venting of exhaust gasses.
+Thrust-termination capability, necessary for crewed rockets such as the Space Shuttle or Manned Orbiting Laboratory, was to be provided by two pyrotechnically triggered ports on the forward closure, which when opened would allow for the non-propulsive venting of exhaust gasses.

 The forward end of the stage contained an aerodynamic nose cone, an ignitor, separation rockets, and the forward attachment ring.
 The aft end contained additional separation rockets, the nozzle, and a heat shield.